Menstrual Phase Nutrition

 Mineral & Magnesium-Rich Foods

-• Pumpkin seeds – magnesium, zinc, and iron
+• Pumpkin seeds – magnesium, zinc, iron

-• Chia seeds – magnesium, omega-3s, and fibre
+• Chia seeds – omega-3s and fibre

-• Almonds – magnesium and B-vitamins
+• Almonds – magnesium and B vitamins

 Iron & Recovery Support

-• Dates – natural iron and gentle energy
+• Dates – natural iron and energy

-• Amla powder – vitamin C to enhance iron absorption
+• Amla powder – improves iron absorption

-Nervous System & Endocrine Support
+Nervous System Support

-• Rolled oats – calming carbohydrates for serotonin support
+• Rolled oats – support calm energy

 Common Nutrition Mistakes During the Menstrual Phase

-• Avoiding fats
+• Avoiding healthy fats

-• Excess caffeine
+• Too much caffeine

-• Cold, raw foods
+• Eating cold or raw foods

 Listening to Your Body During the Menstrual Phase

-This phase naturally calls for: • Slower mornings
+• Slower mornings

 • More sleep

-• Gentle movement or complete rest
+• Gentle movement or rest

-• Warm foods and hydration
+• Warm food and hydration

 Final Thoughts